michelle-hwang/intro-to-bioinformatics/transcriptomics/lab-transcriptomics-01.md

 ### Running the Assembly

-We will be using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to generate a transcriptome assembly.
+We will be using [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to generate a transcriptome assembly, which is an extremely popular softare for RNA-Seq assembly and analysis with extensive tools and documentation.
 You can find instructions on how to use Trinity on Sapelo [here](https://wiki.gacrc.uga.edu/wiki/Trinity-Sapelo).

 The assembly itself may take several hours, so we want to submit a shell script to the computing cluster queue instead of having it run interactively.
 Create a shell script file ```run_trinity.sh```.

+#### NOTE: Normalization

+As discussed in lecture, RNA-Seq experiences a unique problem over DNA sequencing because there is variation in expression of transcripts.
+Therefore, there will be the existence of lowly expressed/sequenced transcripts alongside very highly expressed/sequenced transcripts, which can cause a problem when estimating expression.
+This becomes more of a problem with increased number of reads.
+A solution to this is **digital normalization**, which sets a hard threshold for highly expressed transcripts at a specified cut-off, e.g. 5x coverage.
+Trinity has an in-silico normalization procedure that is built-in to the program and can be specified with the ```---normalize_reads``` flag so you don't need to do this yourself.
+Just be sure you know what it is doing.
+You can read more about it [here](https://github.com/trinityrnaseq/trinityrnaseq/wiki/Trinity%20Insilico%20Normalization).

 ```
 #!/bin/bash

 #PBS -N trinity
 #PBS -q batch
-#PBS -l nodes=1:ppn=16:HIGHMEM
+#PBS -l nodes=1:ppn=12:HIGHMEM
 #PBS -l walltime=480:00:00
 #PBS -l mem=100gb

 cd $PBS_O_WORKDIR
 module load trinity/2.0.6-UGA
-time Trinity --seqType fq --max_memory 100G --CPU 12 --normalize_reads --normalize_by_read_set --output Trinity --single Ctrl.fq,Heat.fq 1>trinity.out 2>trinity.err
+time Trinity --seqType fq --max_memory 100G --CPU 12 --normalize_reads --output Trinity --single Ctrl.fq,Heat.fq 1>trinity.out 2>trinity.err
 ```

+* Q. What does it mean to set the CPU at 12?
+* Q.

 <br>